 Bob McNally

 No, I was ready to leave.
-I think I was ready to move on.
-I had done so many scenes.
-I think I was ready to move on and went back to Tudor this time I didn't do any more macroeconomic work.
-Paul made me an offer I couldn't refuse.
-I did all energy all the time, looked at carbon markets as well as oil and gas, you know, made partner and then got to 15 years ago and decided to hang out my own shingle with his blessing, tutors blessing and support and they remain a client to this day.
+I'd done so many things; I think I was ready to move on.
+I went back to Tudor, but this time I didn't do any more macroeconomic work.
+Paul made me an offer I couldn't refuse — I did all energy, all the time, looked at carbon markets as well as oil and gas, made partner, and then, 15 years ago, decided to hang out my own shingle, with Tudor's blessing and support.
+And they remain a client to this day.

 Alan Fleischmann

-Tell us a little bit about the startup rapid and why you called it rapid in what was the purpose of Rapidan.
-And what does Rapidan do?
+Tell us about the startup of Rapidan — why you called it Rapidan, what its purpose was, and what Rapidan does.

 Bob McNally